markfinger/python-js-host/README.md

 # Returns a dict containing information that the host reported during startup
 host.get_status()

-# Connects to a running host and returns information about the environment
+# Connects to a running host, requests information about it, and returns the data as a dict
 host.request_status()

 # Returns True/False if a host process is running at the expected url